cesca95/Soccer-OmniDirectionalRobot/README.md

  #### 2.6 launch_pkg

- This package contains the launch files needed for running the project, in particular:
+ This package contains the launch files needed for running the simulation of the project, in particular :
+ - *gazebo_robot.launch*: runs the nodes needed for the environment of the simulation inside Gazebo such as the arena, with the red ball, and the robot
+ - *all_other.launch*: runs all the other nodes needed for the project.
+The main one are:
+   - move_base: node with the aim of providing planning and navigation of the robot inside the simulated environment based on the 2D costmap
+   - rviz: tool that allow to keep track of the movement of the robot and the dynamic obstacle (red ball) inside the 2D costmap
+   - central_control_node
+   - ball_detection.py
+   - BallPosePub.py
- - *gazebo_robot.launch*
+   - fake_laser.py
- - *all_other.launch*
+   - vel_converter_node

  ## 3 How to run the code